asyncjs/async-website/_posts/2019-02-07-govuk-react.md

 - React

 Alasdair McLeay and Steve Sims are freelance UI developers, currently working on a large public sector project for IBM.

+### Update

+Brandwatch have stepped in at the last moment to offer sponsorship, hooray!
+Free beers & pizzas for all.
+Please contact hello AT asyncjs DOT com if you have specific dietary requirements.